polkafoundry/redkite-help-center/docs/guides/guide_staking.md

 <img src="./image85.png" width="700"/>

 (1) The staking rewards you have earned up to the date you unstake your tokens will be transferred to your wallet address.
-In the “Earned” area of pool detail, the staking rewards are continuously calculated by your remaining staked amount.
+In the “Earned” area of pool detail, the staking rewards continue to be calculated by your remaining staked amount.

 (2) Staking: The amount remaining after you unstaked.
 If you continue to unstake, the confirm popup will appear when you click the **Unstake** button again.